BluestormDNA/ProjectPSX/README.md

 - MDEC for video decoding 16/24 bpp FMV.
 - Display Screen with 24 bpp support.
 - Memory Card support.
+- SPU (Reverb is not supported)

 What is not implemented (but should be...):
 - DMA resumable transfers
 - CDROM: Proper timmings.
-- SPU

 > **Note:**  A valid PlayStation Bios is needed to run the emulator.
 SCPH1001.BIN is the default bios on the development but some others like SCPH5501 or SCPH7001 have been reported to work.

 ## Compatibility

-The emulator is in early development and there are constant rewrites.
-Somehow and although with some limitations there are some games that already "work" like:
+There's no compatibility list.
+Many games boot and go ingame althought some may have random problems.
+Some of the games I tested that woked were:
-Ridge Racer, Castlevania Symphony of the Night, Final Fantasy 7, Crash Bandicoot 1, 2 and 3, Spyro the dragon, Tekken 1, 2 and 3, Toshinden, Time Crisis, Tobal 1 and 2, Vagrant Story, Street Fighter Zero 3, Rockman/Megaman 8/X4, Parasite Eve...
+Ridge Racer, Castlevania Symphony of the Night, Final Fantasy 7, Crash Bandicoot 1, 2 and 3, Spyro the dragon, Tekken 1, 2 and 3, Toshinden, Time Crisis, Tobal 1 and 2, Vagrant Story, Street Fighter Zero 3, Rockman/Megaman 8/X4, Parasite Eve, Metal Gear Solid, Crash Team Racing...
-Some others like Final Fantasy IX, Gran Turismo boot but have random problems to be fixed.
+Some others like Final Fantasy IX, Gran Turismo, Resident Evil 3 or Marvel vs Capcom boot but have random problems to be fixed.

 > **Note:**  Memory Card files are hardcoded to "memcard.mcr" on the root directory.
 If there's no one a new one will be generated on save.

 ## Using the emulator

+ProjectPSX core itself is a headless library with no dependencies.
+The solution comes with 2 additional projects ProjectPSX.Winforms and ProjectPSX.OpenTK.
+The Winforms project uses NAudio to output sound.

+When using the Winform project a file dialog will prompt on execution.
 Select a Bin file (use track1) or a Cue file to generate CD tracks to feed the CDROM.

+When using the OpenTK project just drag and drop a bin/cue file to the window.

-The bios and expansion files are hardcoded on the BUS class
+The bios and expansion files are hardcoded on the BUS class.

 Once power on, Input is mapped as: